CrystalFerrai/ValheimMods/Farmland/package/README.md

 2. Download latest ``Magni.dll`` by clicking "Manual Download".
 Extract the dll from the zip file into ``[GameDirectory]\Bepinex\plugins``.
 (You only need the dll.)
 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

+## Known Issues

+Attempting to cultivate land in the Deep North results in creating a pile of snow.

 ## Changelog

+1.1.0

+* Updated for Valheim 1.0
+* Fix bug when cultivating in Ashlands

 1.0.4